arinbasu/Data-analysis-bootcamp/uhcpdjrv5s.md

 ```
-whomai # returns your username
+who # returns your username
 ```